MKolaksazov/Machine-Learning/README.md

 projects and codes, from tasks on Machine learning

 Contains:
-1. Projects, I have been working:
+1. Projects, I have been working (written on Python in the jupyter notebook):
 <br/>a) Logistic Regression (from scrath),
 <br/>b) Sentiment Analysis of the Social Media (with Twitter),
 <br/>c) A Convolutional Neural Network, implementing Digit Recognition (achieved accuracy = 99,95%),